Small School. Big Community.

 We provide enrichment activities to enhance the learning for each and every child attending Immaculate Conception School.
 These opportunities are interactive and often involve mixed grade groupings.
 Students are challenged to develop new skills and apply their knowledge in ways that contribute not only to their academic growth, but also to their personal and social development.

-Examples of enrichment activities include literature circles, media literacy, oral language experiences, math challenges and science projects related to specific topics; as well as activities designed to promote health and fitness.
+Examples of enrichment activities include literature circles, media literacy, oral language experiences, math challenges, science projects related to specific topics and a community gardening program (Garden Buddies); as well as activities designed to promote health and fitness.

 For a small school we have a rich Arts program, supplemented by a dedicated music teacher and a host of talented parents.
 See below for details of the key components: Choir, Speech Arts and Theatre Productions.